dhanyagowrish/Winograd-Schema-Challenge/README.md

 # Winograd Schema Challenge
-The model aims to identify the correct antecedent of a specified pronoun in a sentence.
+The model aims to identify the correct antecedent of a specified pronoun in a sentence/schema.

 The **city councilmen** refused the **demonstrators** a permit because *they* feared violence.